Karaolli/SM-LUT-Maker/README.md

 ## Building
 If you need, you can also modify the `input_splits` and `output_splits` lists to change how input and output rows of gates are split, for example if you make a function that takes in 3 numbers.

-If you get a message that an input or output exceeded 255 connections, the circuit most likely won't function as intended.
-If you only get such message for inputs, but not for outputs, please let me know.

 ### Other
 The program allows for saving and loading of configurations.
 A file with the name `autoload` gets loaded on startup of the program if it exists.